7MinSec/bpatty/_CHANGELOG.md

 # Change log
 It's a log of changes.
 When things change in BATTY, they're logged here.

+## November 25
+* Happy Thanksgiving!
+* This GitHub project is now viewable in wiki form for easier digestion for the eyeballs!
+Check out [bpatty.rocks](http://bpatty.rocks) to see it in all its wikified glory!
+(Take Tylenol for any headaches; Midol for any cramps)

 ## November 17
 * Please don't mind the mess!
 I'm converting BPATTY to be a wiki so LOTS of stuff is gonna be moving a BUNCH for the next few days/weeks.